andyljones/coolgpus/readme.md

 ```

 ### Instructions
-Copy the `fans.py` script into a local directory and run
 ```
+pip install coolgpus
-python fans.py --speed 99 99
+coolgpus --speed 99 99
 ```
 If you hear your server take off, it works!
 Now interrupt it and re-run either with Sensible Defaults (TM),
 ```
-python fans.py
+coolgpus
 ```
-or you can pass your own parameters with
+or you can pass your own fan curve with
 ```
-python fans.py --temp 17 84 --speed 15 99
+coolgpus --temp 17 84 --speed 15 99
 ```
 This will make the fan speed increase linearly from 15% at 17C to 99% at 84C.
 You can also increase `--hyst` if you want to smooth out oscillations, at the cost of the fans possibly going faster than they need to.

+### Troubleshooting
+* `coolgpus: command not found`: the pip script folder probably isn't on your PATH.
+On Ubuntu with the apt-get-installed pip, look in `~/.local/bin`.
+* General troubleshooting:
+    * Check that `XOrg`, `nvidia-settings` and `nvidia-smi` can all be called from your terminal.
+    * Check if `sudo coolgpus` works.
+    * Open `coolgpus` in a text editor, add a `import pdb; pdb.set_trace()` somewhere, and [explore till you hit the error](https://docs.python.org/3/library/pdb.html#debugger-commands).

 ### Why's this necessary?
 If you want to install multiple GPUs in a single machine, you have to use blower-style GPUs else the hot exhaust builds up in your case.
 Blower-style GPUs can get _very loud_, so to avoid annoying customers nvidia artifically limits their fans to ~50% duty.
 At 50% duty and a heavy workload, blower-style GPUs will hot up to 85C or so and throttle themselves.